jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 One day, Sophia handed Frederick a list of items to pick up from the store.
 Frederick's eyes looked down, his shoulders slouched, like a dog who disappointed its masters.
 Frederick mumbled, "I can't read."

 "My God, well that won't do!"
 Sophia responded, then continued "Reading is good.
 How else can a person give and receive information from... from... the world!
 I'll teach you; we'll do it together."
 So, Sophia taught Frederick to read.
 Just a few weeks, and he got the basics.
-Sophia performed majic everyday, and was overjoyed.
+Sophia was a majician everyday, and was overjoyed.

 Frederick even more so!
 Finally, all those markings in the store, on street corners, in books, in newspapers, in the Holy Bible, mean something, a new world!
 Go left, turn right, open, closed, discounted, welcome, and Salvation, all words that open a new world.